 Everywhere you can find these little stores, selling everything you can imagine: I just fell in love with them; they probably have the most delicious fruits in the world – even for a small amount of money!
 That was an awesome experience that I really miss now, back in Germany.

-The next day, we started our travel to Ho and hopped on a bus where had to wait for a whole hour because the bus driver was waiting for the very last place to be occupied – then our 3h-journey began.
+The next day, we started our travel to Ho and hopped on a bus where we had to wait for a whole hour because the bus driver was waiting for the very last place to be occupied – then our 3h-journey began.
 I remember it as a long, exhausting drive where people tried to sell their goods through the windows of our bus; there were goats, hens or monkeys everywhere, I also saw a lot of dead animals lying on the street.

-But now I want to tell something about my work in Ghana/ Ho: The daycare I was working for was located in Ho as well, so I just had a 10-minutes-walk from my home to my work place.
+But now I want to tell something about my work in Ghana/ Ho: The daycare I was working for was located in Ho as well, so I just had a 10-minutes-walk from my home to my workplace.
 The first to days, my person in charge accompanied me – just to get sure I’ll find my way.
 In the daycare, there were two more volunteers from Switzerland; I also made friends with them pretty soon.
 My daycare consisted of a crèche and a kindergarten with kids aged from 1-5.
 The communication with the other educators worked really well.
-With the kids it was a little bit harder because most of them were shy and didn’t dare to speak English; but after a while I managed to create confidence!
+With the kids, it was a little bit harder because most of them were shy and didn’t dare to speak English, but after a while, I managed to create confidence!
 My daily schedule: at 8 a.m.
-I started to change the kids’ clothes (because they have to wear a uniform), afterwards I watched them praying and singing.
+I started to change the kids’ clothes (because they have to wear a uniform), afterward I watched them praying and singing.
 After they had their breakfast and some more time to play, every child went to his class and school started.
 They didn’t have a lot of material like pens or paper, so the children used blackboards to write on it with their chalks.
 My tasks mainly consisted of supporting the teacher.
-At lunchtime I finished my work, so I didn’t actually have a lot of hours to work per day.
+At lunchtime, I finished my work, so I didn’t actually have a lot of hours to work per day.
 But so I had a lot of free time where we organized a lot of trips to experience the area, some lakes, waterfalls and things like that.
 We also went to Accra a few times (overnight-trip) or enjoyed a drink in a bar.
-We had to pay the trips by ourselves but I can tell: everything is quiet cheap there – I even bought myself some tailored clothes.
+We had to pay for the trips by ourselves but I can tell: everything is quite cheap there – I even bought myself some tailored clothes.
 The cloths in Ghana are so gorgeous – and so is the country!
 Now Germany seems to be so pale.
 I really enjoyed my journey and I honestly can tell that it changed me in a positive way: it has really broadened my mind and changed my way of thinking.

 To eliminate any other doubts or fears, I’d like to make some more notes:

-- You can brush your teeth with the tap water; and you can buy some water to drink in almost every place
+You can brush your teeth with the tap water, and you can buy some water to drink in almost every place

-- All sanitary facilities correspond to a European standard, so don’t worry about that; there’s electricity as well, but you’ll need an adapter for using it.
+All sanitary facilities correspond to a European standard, so don’t worry about that; there’s electricity as well, but you’ll need an adapter for using it.

-- The temperature was really comfortable (between 25 and 35°C, rain season)
+The temperature was really comfortable (between 25 and 35°C, rain season)

-- If you want to bring some presents with you, go for any kind of toys – they’ll love it. (something like pens, papers, balloons, skipping ropes etc.) I also brought some barrettes with me, but they weren’t useful as most of the women have shaven hair.
+If you want to bring some presents with you, go for any kind of toys – they’ll love it. (something like pens, papers, balloons, skipping ropes, etc.) I also brought some barrettes with me, but they weren’t useful as most of the women have shaven hair.

 Finally, I’d like to say that I always felt safe there.
 Naturally, I didn’t go anywhere alone at night or left my bag out of sight – anyway: I never had the feeling that anyone wanted to harm me.
-All people have been really nice and welcoming.
+All the people have been really nice and welcoming.
 The only thing that might be a little bit confusing in the beginning is the fact that you – as a white person – are something different (not in a bad way).
 White skin is sensed as beautiful in Ghana, so don’t worry about that.
-Ghanaians are friendly people, just willing to show you the beauty of their country, so that you can show it with them.
+Ghanaians are friendly people, just willing to show you the beauty of their country so that you can show it with them.